-Risk Management and Assurance
+Risk Management Requirements

+Client Asset Oversight

-- 63. (1) An investment firm shall ensure that the Head of Client Asset Oversight shall have the necessary resources, including staff that are adequately trained with sufficient skill and expertise, to carry out the responsibilities listed in Regulation 63(2) having regard to the nature, scale and complexity of the business of the investment firm. - (2) The Head of Client Asset Oversight shall perform relevant duties including but not limited to the following: - (a) ensuring that every Funds Facilities Agreement and Financial Instruments Facilities Agreement referred to in Regulations 53(1) and 53(2) is obtained and maintained in accordance with Regulation 67(2); - (b) reviewing, at least on an annual basis, the provisions of every Funds Facilities Agreement and Financial Instruments Facilities Agreement to ensure compliance with the requirements of this Part, in particular Regulations 53(1) and 53(2) (as the case may be); - (c) ensuring that any other agreement entered into between the investment firm and a third party does not contradict or supersede the requirements of this Part, in particular Regulations 53(1) and 53(2),
+71. (1) An investment firm shall ensure that the Head of Client Asset Oversight shall have the necessary resources, including staff that are adequately trained with sufficient skill and expertise, to carry out the responsibilities listed in Regulation 71(2) having regard to the nature, scale and complexity of the business of the investment firm.

+(2) The Head of Client Asset Oversight shall perform relevant duties including but not limited to the following:

+(a) ensuring that every Funds Facilities Agreement and Financial Instruments Facilities Agreement referred to in Regulations 54 and 55 is obtained and maintained in accordance with Regulation 75(2);

-- or the terms of the Fund Facilities Agreement or the Financial Instruments Facilities Agreement; - (d) providing approval, in writing, of the reviews referred to in Regulations 49(8) and 50(7); - (e) ensuring that the client asset management plan referred to in Regulation 64(1) is produced, maintained, reviewed and updated as the information upon which the client asset management plan is based, changes; - (f) ensuring that any potential or actual breaches of this Part are reported in writing to the board of the investment firm in the case of a company or to each of the partners in the case of a partnership; - (g) ensuring that the Bank is notified, in accordance with Regulation 68, of any breaches of this Part without delay; - (h) approving any returns in relation to client assets that are required by this Part to be submitted to the Bank; - (i) reporting in writing to the board of the investment firm in the case of a company or to each of the partners in the case of a partnership in respect of any issues raised by the internal and external auditors in relation to client assets; - (j) ensuring that the relevant persons performing reconciliations referred to in Regulations 57(1) to 57(3) and the daily calculations referred to in Regulation 58(1) are adequately trained and have sufficient skill and expertise to perform those functions; - (k) undertaking an assessment of risks to client assets arising from the investment firm's business model; - (l) ensuring that the client asset examination referred to in Regulation 65 is completed and the assurance report is submitted to the Bank through the Online Reporting System and in accordance with the timeframes set out in Regulation 68; - (m) ensuring that an appropriate person is available to provide cover to make submissions to the Bank, in periods where the Head of Client Asset Oversight is absent from the investment firm.
+- (b) reviewing, at least on an annual basis, the provisions of every Funds Facilities Agreement and Financial Instruments Facilities Agreement to ensure compliance with the requirements of this Part, in particular Regulations 54 and 55 (as the case may be); - (c) ensuring that any other agreement entered into between the investment firm and a third party does not contradict or supersede the requirements of this Part, in particular Regulations 54 and 55, or the terms of the Fund Facilities Agreement or the Financial Instruments Facilities Agreement; - (d) providing approval, in writing, of the reviews referred to in Regulations 50(7) and 51(7); - (e) ensuring that the client asset management plan referred to in Regulation 72(1) is produced, maintained, reviewed and updated as the information upon which the client asset management plan is based, changes; - (f) ensuring that any potential or actual breaches of this Part are reported in writing to the board of the investment firm in the case of a company or to each of the partners in the case of a partnership; - (g) ensuring that the Bank is notified, in accordance with Regulation 76, of any breaches of this Part promptly; - (h) approving any returns in relation to client assets that are required by these Regulations to be submitted to the Bank; - (i) reporting in writing to the board of the investment firm in the case of a company or to each of the partners in the case of a partnership in respect of any issues raised by the internal and external auditors in relation to client assets; - (j) ensuring that the relevant persons performing reconciliations referred to in Regulations 57(1) to 57(6) and the calculations referred to in Regulation 58(1) and (2) are adequately trained and have sufficient skill and expertise to perform those functions; - (k) undertaking an assessment of risks to client assets arising from the investment firm's business model; - ensuring that the client asset examination referred to in Regulation 73 is completed and the assurance report is submitted to the Bank through the Online Reporting System and in accordance with the timeframes set out in Regulation 76; - (m) ensuring that an appropriate person is available to provide cover to make submissions to the Bank, in periods where the Head of Client Asset Oversight is absent from the investment firm.